 Australia’s Climate Policy

-Should Australia continue pursuing Net Zero?
+Should Australia abandon pursuing Net Zero?

 ← Australia's Political Leadership

 The overwhelming scientific position is that human activity is contributing to global climate change.
-The political disagreement increasingly concerns how Australia should respond, how quickly emissions should be reduced and how the economic and social costs of the transition should be shared.

 Supporters of Net Zero argue that Australia has a responsibility to reduce its emissions, protect future generations and participate in the global transition towards cleaner energy.